stardog-union/stardog-groovy/README.md

 Go to [http://stardog.com](http://stardog.com), download and install the database.
 If you want to use Stardog Spring, pick up the latest jar and pom and install in your local Maven repo.

-Stardog-groovy does have a dependency on stardog-spring.
+Prior to version 2.1.3, stardog-groovy does have a dependency on stardog-spring.
 For 1.x, this requires a build of stardog-spring and placing the stardog-spring.jar file in stardog-1.x/lib.
 For 2.x, Stardog Spring is available with a pom file, and the Stardog Spring installs the jar in your local .m2 folder.

 Once you have the local project, start up a local Stardog and create a testdb with "stardog-admin db create -n testdb".